How Much You Need to Save for College

 By Mark Kantrowitz

-It’s hard to know exactly how much to save for college for every parent but one-third of a four-year program’s tuition and fees is a good place to start.
-Using the 1/3 of college education rule, that adds up to $45,120 for a private non-profit, $24,266 for a private for-profit, and $12,533 for a public state college.
-This might look like $400 or $700 per month, depending on how early you start.
+It’s hard to know exactly how much to save for college for every parent, but one-third of a four-year program’s tuition and fees is an excellent place to start.
+Using the 1/3 of the college education rule with the college costs below adds up to $51,691 for a private non-profit, $23,767 for a private for-profit, and $12,904 for a public state college.
+Depending on how early you start, this might look like $400 or $700 in monthly 529 contributions.

 You should also consider inflation in your projections, but a strong 529 plan takes care of that return.
-Of course, you might want to consider costs for accommodation and residence if your child attends an out-of-state school.
-In that case, you might tack on an extra $44,000, or a third, which is $14,666.
+Of course, consider costs for accommodation and residence if your child attends an out-of-state school.
+In that case, you might tack on an extra $44,000 or a third, which is $14,666.
 Let’s cover how much you may need to save for college to cover your education.

 The Average Cost of College by Type of School

 College costs depend on the type of school — private for-profit, private nonprofit, and public schools tend to have varying tuition rates.
-Here’s a quick look at how college tuition and fees across different types of colleges.
+Here’s a quick look at how college tuition and fees across different types of colleges for the 2022-23 academic year.

 Tuition for Different College Types